 " Jack said, before hanging up.

 Then Sam got to work helping to build the Tesla coil and the step-up generator, thinking as she did so that at least it was an excuse to keep her from having to wake up Spike and tell him that they needed him to turn on a machine that would electrocute him.

-Also, the spin-off from this story, "The Adventure of Dru the Ensouled", is now finished.
-Remember when I told you it wasn't necessary to read it?
-I lied.
-I didn't mean to lie, but I did.
+Also, there is a spin-off from this story, "The Adventure of Dru the Ensouled", is now finished.
 You need to read it before I upload he next couple of chapters, otherwise you won't understand what is going on.
-Don't worry if you're put off by the fact that it's a Charmed crossover, only one character makes an appearance and everything is explained.